pocomane/brewed-in-the-apocalypse/bita.md

  __Taking an advantages__ - when you are doing something to make a future action more simple or probable to succeed, explicitly said what action or kind of actions you are trying to favor, and you have to roll.
-- On Success write a +2 bonus on the character sheet; take also a short note of the action or kind of actions you are trying to favor.
-If you have to roll for that action, you can add a +2 to the roll and then delete the bonus.
+- On Success the scenarist will ask you do __Change a tag__ to the value 2; the tag will describe the frame in which it is valid; until it is each roll you make will take a +2 bonus; the scenarist will ask you do __Change a tag__ to 0 when it is no more appliable.

+Note: if the advantage is very circumscribed in time, you may avoid to write it and just remember it.

 ```
 Alice - Anne tries to go on the roof, to get a better view of the situation.
 In